Databases are primarily collections of online journals that you can search for articles.

 Many contain the entire text of articles, but some only contain abstracts, which you can use to find the article elsewhere (check the library catalog for a print version, request it from another library)

-Scholarly journals are a type of periodical.
-Periodicals are published on a regular basis with a fixed interval between the issues.
-Other types of periodicals are popular magazines and newspapers.
+Scholarly journals (also called "professional" or "peer reviewed" journals) are a type of periodical.
+Other types of periodicals are magazines and newspapers.

 Most college instructors require that the majority of articles for a research paper be from scholarly journals.

 Check the Journal Finder to find the availability and location of specific periodicals on our collection.

 Most online databases contain a limiter you can select so results only show certain types of journals.
 For best results, select "Journal Article" in the "Document Type" limiter (if it is available), as well as the "Peer Reviewed"* limiter.

 *Items such as "letters to the editor", book reviews, etc., are not peer reviewed although they are found in peer reviewed journals.

 News magazines such as Time, Newsweek and U.S. News and World Report.

 Can be useful in providing an introduction to a current topic, but do not provide the same analysis as scholarly journals.